 Federal Funds rate: Overview

 The Federal Reserve sets a target range for the Federal Funds rate, and the actual rate is determined by market forces based on supply and demand for funds in the banking system.
-When the Federal Reserve raises or lowers the target range for the Federal Funds rate, it can affect the cost of borrowing for consumers and businesses, as well as impact economic growth and inflation.
+When the

-why is it range
+Why is it range

 The Federal Funds rate is set within a target range because it allows the Federal Reserve to have some flexibility in its monetary policy decisions.
 The target range is set by the Federal Open Market Committee (FOMC), which is the policy-making body within the Federal Reserve System.